There will be optional office hour meetings noon to 12:45, Mondays.

 Instructor: Eric Gerlach: ericgerlach@gmail.com

-Course Material: A) Bookmark this page, B) watch the videos in the playlist above as you C) read and follow along with the lecture links below, D) read the online, free readings assigned at the top of each lecture page, if there are any (No textbook or reader required!) and, most importantly if you want a grade, E) complete the assignments by due dates listed.
+Course Material: A) watch the videos in the YouTube playlist below as you B) read and follow along with each lecture link down the page, C) read the online readings assigned at the top of each lecture page, if there are any (No textbook or reader required) and, most importantly, if you want a passing grade, D) complete the four assignments by due dates listed.
 Email all assignments and essays to me at ericgerlach@gmail.com.

 Work though the lecture links, each with videos, reading along, at your own pace, but I would aim to cover the ancient philosophy, Egypt through China, by July 1st, completing the first two essays, and then work through the Islamic & European philosophy by the end of the course.